taskcluster/taskcluster-rfcs/rfcs/0170-author-association-for-PRs.md

 Projects that use the `public_restricted` policy will need to make sure they don't try to run trusted tasks on untrusted PRs, otherwise they'll get a scope expression error.
-They'll be able to accomplish this via the `is_collaborator` field that Taskcluster Github now passes down to the JSON-e context.
+They'll be able to accomplish this by inspecting the `tasks_for` field that Taskcluster Github now passes down to the JSON-e context and checking for a value of `github-pull-request-untrusted`.

 In the case of a plain `.taskcluster.yml` file, this value could be used in a JSON-e conditional statement.
 In the case of Taskgraph, this could be passed in via a new parameter.